gibranalcazar/Eyes/README.md

 # Access
 $ cd eyes

-# Install dependencies
-$ yarn

-# Run the project
-$ yarn start

-# The server will initialize in the <http://localhost:3000>
 ```

 ## :memo: License ##

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/gibranalcazar" target="_blank">Gibrán Alcázar</a>